-To improve this virus over its first-generation predecessors, modifications have focused on improving viral replication, spread within the tumor bed, and enhancing bystander damage to uninfected tumor cells.
+To improve this virus over its first-generation predecessors, modifications have focused on improving viral replication and spread within the tumor bed and on enhancing bystander damage to uninfected tumor cells.
 These effects cumulatively should result in converting an immunologically cold tumor to an immunologically hot tumor, which Mustang anticipates will increase the efficacy of its $IL13R\alpha 2$ -directed CAR T for the treatment of GBM.

-UAB is the clinical trial site for the Phase 1 trial of MB-108, and they have initiated a Phase 1 trial that began enrolling patients in 2019 (ClinicalTrials.gov Identifier: NCT03657576).
+UAB is the clinical trial site for the Phase 1 trial of MB-108, and the site has initiated a Phase 1 trial that began enrolling patients in 2019 (ClinicalTrials.gov Identifier: NCT03657576).
 The primary objective of this study is to determine the safety and tolerability of stereotactic intracerebral injections of escalating doses of MB-108 and to determine the maximally tolerated dose ("MTD") of the oncolytic virus.
 Secondary objectives are to obtain preliminary information about the potential benefit of MB-108 in the treatment of patients with recurrent malignant gliomas, including relevant data on markers of efficacy, including time to tumor progression and patient survival.
-In the second half of 2020, Mustang intends to combine MB-108 with MB-101 to potentially enhance efficacy in treating GBM.
+In 2021, we intend to combine MB-108 with MB-101 to potentially enhance efficacy in treating GBM.
+This trial has been on clinical hold since October 2020 due to toxicity at the highest dose level, and UAB expects FDA clearance in the first half of 2021 in order to resume enrolling patients at a lower dose level.
+As a result of this clinical hold, as well as COVID-19 virus-related accrual delays in 2020, we expect that IND filing for the combination trial of MB-108 with MB-101 (MB-109) will be delayed until the fourth quarter of 2022.